exaexa/ls47/README.md

 letters easily recognizable.
 Thanks go to Martin Ptasek for providing the picture.

+If you trust your computer, there is now a python implementation in `ls47.py`.

 ### Character board

 We have added some real punctuation, basic stuff for writing expressions,